mickestiler/calorie-tracker/README.md

 This Calorie Tracker Application helps users manage their diet by tracking meals and their nutritional values.
 Users can create new meal entries, view a list of meals, and add these meals to their daily dietary records to keep track of their nutritional intake.

+I'll make a video on this I promise.

 ## Features

 - **User Registration and Login**: Secure authentication system for user management.